 It’s not just for smoothies.
 It’s a must for nut-based cheeses, sour cream and milks, as well as homemade vegan ice cream, pureed soups, and sauces.
 This is seriously the best purchase I have made in years and it has opened up doors for me in my culinary adventures at home.

-Category: bay area, Bay Area Bites Food + Drink, cooking techniques and tips, cookware and accessories, food bloggers and social media, health and nutrition, local food businesses, politics, activism, food safety, san francisco, sustainability, tv, film, video, photography, vegetarian and vegan, wine
+Category: bay area, Bay Area Bites Food + Drink, cooking techniques and tips, cookware and accessories, food bloggers and social media, health and nutrition, local food businesses, politics, activism, food safety, san francisco, sustainability, environment, climate change, tv, film, video, photography, vegetarian and vegan, wine